redmop/sanoid/README.md

 	This argument tells syncoid to restrict itself to existing snapshots, instead of creating a semi-ephemeral syncoid snapshot at execution time.
 Especially useful in multi-target (A->B, A->C) replication schemes, where you might otherwise accumulate a large number of foreign syncoid snapshots.

++ --dumpsnaps

+	This prints a list of snapshots during the run.

 + --sshport

-	Allow sync to/from boxes running SSH on non-standard ports
+	Allow sync to/from boxes running SSH on non-standard ports.

++ --sshkey

+	Use specified identity file as per ssh -i.

++ --quiet

+	Supress non-error output.

++ --verbose

+	This prints additional information during the sanoid run.

++ --debug

+	This prints out quite alot of additional information during a sanoid run, and is normally not needed.

++ --version

+	Print the version and exit.

++ --monitor-version

+	This doesn't do anything right now.

+Note that the snapshots it takes and transfers are not atomic relative to one another